mjspriggs/overview/key-encryption.md

 # Encrypting data with your own keys
 {: #key-encryption}

-{{site.data.keyword.cloud}} encrypts all data in transit, and you can encrypt your data at rest with your own keys, and then monitor the events around the lifecycle of the encryption keys with {{site.data.keyword.cloudaccesstraillong}}.
+{{site.data.keyword.cloud}} encrypts all data in transit and at rest.
+Additionally, you can configure {{site.data.keyword.cloud_notm}} services to encrypt your data at rest with your own keys, and then monitor the events around the lifecycle of the encryption keys with {{site.data.keyword.cloudaccesstraillong}}.
 {: shortesc}

 {{site.data.keyword.cloud_notm}} supports multiple encryption options, whether you're looking for a solution that supports the bring your own key (BYOK) or keep your own key (KYOK) functionality.
 For an in-depth look at the options to secure your data depending on your organization's needs, see [Data security](https://www.ibm.com/cloud/architecture/architectures/data-security-arch){: external}.